Lothair (novel): Critical and popular reception

 Lothair was first published by Longmans, Green and Co. on 2 May 1870, in 3 volumes.
 This first edition of 2000 copies sold out in two days, and no less than seven more British editions were needed before the end of the year.
 In the United States, where it was published by Appleton, 25,000 copies were sold in the first three days.
 Lothair-mania, as his publisher called it, was epidemic.
 A ship, a perfume, a galop, a waltz, a song and two racehorses were named after either Lothair himself or Lady Corisande.
-Bret Harte published a full-length parody called Lothaw: or, The Adventures of a Young Gentleman in Search of a Religion.
 By 1876 Disraeli had earned £7500 from the novel, but it had not been so beneficial to his political career.
 Conservative politicians, it has been said, asked themselves awkward questions:

 How could Parliamentarians be expected to trust an ex-Premier who, when half-way between sixty and seventy, instead of occupying his leisure, in accordance with the British convention, in classical, historical, or constitutional studies, produced a gaudy romance of the peerage, so written as to make it almost impossible to say how much was ironical or satirical, and how much soberly intended?…[It] revived all the former doubts as to whether a Jewish literary man, so dowered with imagination, and so unconventional in his outlook, was the proper person to lead a Conservative party to victory.

 Lothair-mania was less noticeable among the critics, some of whom had political differences with the author.
 Among the most unkind was the notice in Macmillan's Magazine, which declared that "A single conscientious perusal (without skipping) of Lothair would be a creditable feat: few will voluntarily attempt a second."
 The Quarterly Review largely agreed, calling Disraeli's production: